codr7/snabel/README.md

 [1]
 ```

-All values have a boolean representation; most are unconditionally `T`; but zero, empty stacks and lists etc. are considered `F`.
+All values have a boolean representation; most are unconditionally `T`; but zero, empty stacks and strings etc. are considered `F`.

 ```
   if 0 1 2